 On 17 May 2024, the law on conditional early release of persons serving a prison sentence entered into force, allowing convicts, except those who have committed the most serious crimes, to receive conditional early release in exchange for military service.
 Close monitoring by responsible authorities will be needed to ensure that the rights of these newly recruited soldiers are fully respected. recommendations by the European Committee for the Prevention of Torture to transfer responsibility for prison healthcare to the Ministry of Health have yet to be implemented.
-In March 2024, legislation entered into force, introducing probation supervision as a new type of criminal punishment as an alternative to a custodial sentence and potentially reducing prison overcrowding.
+In March 2024, legislation entered into force, introducing probation supervision as a new type data